Your guide to the Regulation of Property Agents Report (RoPA) [+ video]

-A new regulatory framework for property agents is on the horizon, following the publication of a report by a working group chaired by Lord Best, which included sweeping recommendations for regulation of the profession.
-These recommendations include the introduction of:
+A new regulatory framework for property agents is on the horizon, following the publication of the Report on the Regulation of Property Agents (RoPA) by a working group chaired by Lord Best, which included sweeping recommendations for regulation of the profession.
+The recommendations include the introduction of:

 - a new, independent property-agent regulator

 - a legally-enforceable Code of Practice for property agents

 - minimum entry requirements and mandatory professional development for property agents.

 We’ve put together a quick guide to the report’s key points.